-The following risk factors, together with the other information in this proxy statement and in the "Risk Factors" sections included in the documents incorporated by reference into this proxy statement (see the section titled "Where You Can Find More Information; Incorporation by Reference" beginning on page 31 of this proxy statement, should be carefully considered before deciding whether to vote to approve the Dissolution Proposal as described in this proxy statement.
+The following risk factors, together with the other information in this proxy statement and in the "Risk Factors" sections included in the documents incorporated by reference into this proxy statement (see the section titled "Where You Can Find More Information; Incorporation by Reference" beginning on page 31 of this proxy statement), should be carefully considered before deciding whether to vote to approve the Dissolution Proposal as described in this proxy statement.
 In addition, stockholders should keep in mind that the risks described below are not the only risks that are relevant to your voting decision.
-The risks described below are the risks that we currently believe are the material risks of which our stockholders are not material, may also prove to be important.
+The risks described below are the risks that we currently believe are the material risks of which our stockholders should be aware.
+Nonetheless, additional risks that are not presently known to us, or that we currently believe are not material, may also prove to be important.
 Notably, the Company cautions that trading in the Company's securities is highly speculative and poses substantial risks.